-Most lenders require you to make a down payment of at 15% to 25% to qualify for a mortgage for an investment property and some lenders may require a larger down payment for jumbo mortgages (loan amount exceeds the conforming loan limit of $484,350 in most U.S. counties).
+Most lenders require you to make a down payment of at 15% to 25% to qualify for a mortgage for an investment property and some lenders may require a larger down payment for jumbo mortgages.
 Additionally, you may be required to make a larger down payment if the investment property does not generate a profit.
 For example, if a property is not profitable the borrower may not qualify for the mortgage if he or she does not have sufficient personal income to absorb the losses.
 In that case, the lender may require that the borrower make a larger down payment, which reduces the mortgage amount and mortgage payment, making the property more profitable for the buyer.

 Use our Down Payment Calculator to understand the total upfront funds required to buy an investment property

 As a general rule, although lender guidelines permit a lower down payment, you must typically put down at least 33% of the purchase price for the property to be cash flow break-even or profitable.
 Be sure to understand a lender’s down payment requirement upfront before you apply for a non-owner occupied mortgage.

 Lenders can use several methods to calculate rental income for a property and the actual amount of rental income generated by a property may be different than the income figure used by the lender to determine your ability to qualify for an investment property mortgage.

 To include rental income from an investment property to qualify for the mortgage, lenders typically require that you provide the Schedule E from your tax returns for the prior year to verify the income.
 Schedule E shows your income or loss from an investment property and lenders usually average the income and add back certain non-cash expenses such as depreciation.

 This approach is more common when you are refinancing an investment property because your tax returns provide a record of historical rental income.
 Please note that if the property’s rental income has increased since your most recent tax return, you may not get full credit for the higher rent amount.